🔁 Integration and Differentiation: Inverse Operations

 🗜️ Compressed Sensing: Sparsity and the l1-norm

 Table of Contents 1.
 Data compression 2.
 Compressed sensing 2.1.
 Problem formulation 2.2.
 When is it supposed to work?
 2.3.
 The Restricted Isometry Property (RIP) 3.
 Why does the L1- norm work?
 4. Conclusion 5.
-References In this series we will focus on the topic of Compressed Sensing.
+References In this article we will focus on the topic of Compressed Sensing.
 We will start by motivating the interest in this recent field.
 Sparse signals are ubiquitous in nature, and the ability to recover them from a small number of measurements has a wide range of applications....

 🏋️ Continuous Training: Data Collection and Model Training